Incorporating ESG issues into investments

 - are implicated in serious instances of corruption.

 The aim of the management process is to identify ESG risks arising from investments in companies involved in these activities, through ongoing monitoring of the investment universe and also by working with an external supplier.
-Initially, through the dialogue we aim to discourage actions identified at high-risk companies and if the responses are inadequate, we exclude these companies from the investment portfolio.

 Our Responsible Investment Committee comprises representatives of the main functions involved in investment management.
 It is responsible for making a balanced and neutral assessment of share-issuers that are deemed not to meet the Group’s criteria, and for assisting the Group Chief Investment Officer in decisions regarding possible exclusions from the Group’s investment universe.